Locating the Main Bonding Jumper: NEC Article 250 Rules

 What is a Main Bonding Jumper?
 Unpacking NEC Article 250

 In any electrical system, understanding the concept of “bonding what is it” is fundamental for every journeyman electrician and master electrician.
 Bonding is the permanent joining of metallic parts to form an electrically conductive path.
 The main bonding jumper is a specific and vital application of this principle.
 Defined in NEC Article 100, it is the connection between the grounded conductor and the equipment grounding conductor (EGC) at the service.
 Its sole purpose is to complete the circuit during a ground fault—an unintentional connection between an ungrounded (hot) conductor and metallic equipment or enclosures.
 By connecting the EGC system back to the grounded service conductor, it creates a dedicated, low-impedance path for fault current to return to the utility transformer, causing the circuit breaker or fuse to open almost instantaneously.
-Without this jumper, fault current would seek other, less reliable paths, such as through the earth via a grounding rod, which has too high an impedance to allow enough current to flow to trip a standard overcurrent device.
+Without a proper bonding jumper, fault current can seek other, less reliable paths, such as through the earth via a grounding rod, which typically has too high an impedance to allow enough current to flow to trip a standard overcurrent device.
 This critical link ensures the entire safety system functions as intended.
 For a deeper dive into these core principles, explore the differences between grounding vs. bonding as outlined in NEC 250.

 The Critical Location: Where to Install the Main Bonding Jumper